Prince Harry, Duke of Sussex: Marriage and family

-The Duke and Duchess initially lived at Nottingham Cottage in London, in the grounds of Kensington Palace.
+Harry and Meghan initially lived at Nottingham Cottage in London, within the grounds of Kensington Palace.
 In May 2018, it was reported that they had signed a two-year lease on WestfieldLarge, located on the Great Tew Estate in the Cotswolds.
-They gave up the lease after photos of the house and its interior were published by a paparazzi agency.
-The couple considered settling at the 21-room Apartment 1 within Kensington Palace, but moved to Frogmore Cottage in the Home Park of Windsor Castle which Queen Elizabeth II had recently gifted to them instead.
-The Crown Estate refurbished the cottage at a cost of £2.4 million, paid out of the Sovereign Grant, with the Duke later reimbursing expenses beyond restoration and ordinary maintenance, a part of which was offset against rental payments that were due at the time.
-On 6 May 2019, the Duke and Duchess's son, Archie, was born.
+They gave up the lease after photographs of the house and its interior were published by a paparazzi agency.
+The couple considered settling in the 21-room Apartment 1 at Kensington Palace, but instead moved to Frogmore Cottage in the Home Park of Windsor Castle, which Queen Elizabeth II had recently gifted to them.
+The Crown Estate refurbished the cottage at a cost of £2.4 million, paid from the Sovereign Grant, with Harry later reimbursing expenses beyond restoration and ordinary maintenance, part of which was offset against rental payments due at the time.

+Harry and Meghan's first child, son Archie, was born on 6 May 2019.
 Their office was moved to Buckingham Palace and officially closed on 31 March 2020 when the Sussexes ceased "undertaking official engagements in support of the Queen".
-After some months in Canada and the United States, the couple bought a house in June 2020 on the former estate of Riven Rock in Montecito, California.
-The next month, the Duchess suffered a miscarriage.
-On 4 June 2021, their daughter, Lilibet, was born.
-The Duke and Duchess have owned a Labrador named Pula, and two Beagles named Guy and Mamma Mia.
+After several months in Canada and the US, the couple bought a house in June 2020 on the former estate of Riven Rock in Montecito, California.
+The following month, Meghan suffered a miscarriage.
+Their second child, daughter Lilibet, was born on 4 June 2021.
+In 2024, the couple reportedly acquired a property in Portugal, understood to be in the Melides area of the Alentejo coast, while retaining their home in Montecito.
+In August 2026, the couple relocated to the UK for an extended period and established a private residence outside London, while retaining their properties in California and Portugal.

+They have owned a Labrador named Pula and two Beagles named Guy and Mamma Mia.
 In 2017, Harry stated that he had "five or six" godchildren, some of whom later attended his wedding.